Perkville/django-autocomplete/docs/library/views.rst

             .. note::

-                AutoCompleteView is only able to work with querysets and not with normal *hardcoded* choices, as widgets.Select does.
+                AutoComplete is only able to work with querysets and not with normal *hardcoded* choices, as widgets.Select does.

          *fields*